 Verifying Computational Results without Clear Communication of the Steps Taken is Near-Impossible

 The story of Penn State professor of meteorology Michael Mann‘s famous hockey stick temperature time series estimates is an example where lack of verifiability had important consequences.
-Release of the code and data used to generate the results in the hockey stick paper likely would have avoided the convening of panels to assess the papers.
-The hockey stick is a dramatic illustration of global warming and became something of a logo for the U.N.’s Intergovernmental Panel of Climate Change (IPCC).
+Release of the code and data used to generate the results in the hockey stick paper would perhaps have avoided the convening of panels to assess the papers.
+The hockey stick is a dramatic illustration of global warming and became something of an informal logo for the U.N.’s Intergovernmental Panel of Climate Change (IPCC).
 Mann was an author of the 2001 IPCC Assessment report, and was a lead author on the “Copenhagen Diagnosis,” a report released Nov 24 and intended to synthesize the hundreds of research papers about human-induced climate change that have been published since the last assessment by the IPCC two years ago.
 The report was prepared in advance of the Copenhagen climate summit scheduled for Dec 7-18.
 Emails between CRU researchers and Mann are included in the leak, which happened right before the release of the Copenhagen Diagnosis (a quick search of the leaked emails for “Mann” provided 489 matches).

 These reports are important in part because of their impact on policy, as CBS news reports, “In global warming circles, the CRU wields outsize influence: it claims the world’s largest temperature data set, and its work and mathematical models were incorporated into the United Nations Intergovernmental Panel on Climate Change’s 2007 report.
 That report, in turn, is what the Environmental Protection Agency acknowledged it “relies on most heavily” when concluding that carbon dioxide emissions endanger public health and should be regulated.”